onkelbeh/HomeAssistantRepository/README.md

 ## Todos
 - If it moves, compile it :-)
-- Map more, perhaps all important components to use flags
-- Publish my Home Assistant Configuration
+- update the missing component descriptions for `metadata.xml`
 - Publish my ESPHome Configurations
-- Add test support for Python 3.8 and 3.9 in new dev branches
+- Add test support for Python 3.9 in new dev branches
 - Add libraries if I need it or someone asks for
-- Create a better mechanism to check [requirements_all.txt](https://raw.githubusercontent.com/home-assistant/home-assistant/dev/requirements_all.txt) against this repo.
-A very early version of it was used to create the `v9999` dev ebuild with nearly all components framed into USE flags.
-Someone blame me for 800 use flags ;-)
 - Write an real good installation page for the home-assistant.io Documentation an get it added there.
-- Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)
+- Convince the world to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## Experiments in progress:
 * grafana with influxdb, will have to use it at work soon and have to get used to it anyway, fits much better for irregular measurements than Cacti/RRD.